rocky/python-spark/README.rst

 This uses `setup.py`, so it follows the standard Python routine:

 ::

-    $ pip install -e .  # set up to run from source tree
+    python setup.py install # may need sudo
-                        # Or if you want to install instead
+    # or if you have pyenv:
-    $ python setup.py develop
+    python setup.py develop

 Example
 -------